Battle of Castricum: British aid to Russians

 Finally, the British vanguard approached the battlefield around 3 PM.
 But the British were late.
 French Divisional general Louis Gouvion was already prepared to meet them: Aubrée's brigade was positioned at the seaside heights of Bakkum, Simon's brigade was in the middle of the dune, while Gouvion himself remained behind the first brigade with a reserve of 3 battalions.
 The British vanguard encountered a concealed artillery battery, suffered heavy losses, and retreated as far as Egmond aan Zee.
 Then Abercromby deployed his main forces and pushed the pressing French back again to the heights of Bakkum.
 He himself moved with 1 brigade from the seaside through the dunes to Bakkum, while the other 2 brigades with the vanguard were deployed against Gouvion.
-With Abercromby's helpful actions, Essen managed to deploy his troops behind Bakkum across the road.
+With Abercromby's helpful actions, Essen managed to deploy his troops behind Bakkum across the road; however, the mainly inexperienced infantry from (possibly) Lord Chatham's British brigade was engaged with and forced back by French cavalry during this.
 A fierce battle once again ensued between the Russians and the French on the sandy hills.
 Exhausted and almost out of ammunition, the Russians barely held their ground when the British column finally arrived at 5 PM.
 The French, as is known, were also exhausted.
 Supported and encouraged by a parallel British offensive of Lt.
-Gen. Abercromby, the Russians charged with bayonets and pushed the French back beyond Bakkum, continuing to pressure them.
+Gen. Abercromby's brigade, which was sent to the central section, the Russians charged with bayonets and pushed the French back beyond Bakkum, continuing to pressure them together with Abercromby.

-However, Brune managed to position his troops on the heights of Castricum.
-French Divisional general Dominique Vandamme stood at the head of all the French divisions, as well as the reserve; he deployed some of his infantry to meet the Anglo-Russian forces, while Brune led the Batavian hussars in an attack against the British dragoon regiment flanking from the dunes; thus the allies' advance was halted.
-The Russians had a foothold at Bakkum, and the French had at Castricum.
-Only the marshy Schilpwater River separated the opponents.
-The fighting was fierce on both flanks, but not as intense as in the center.
-In the dunes, Gouvion's French forces gained the upper hand over the British, but Abercromby's personal arrival halted their advance.
-After that, there was only sporadic gunfire.
-On the opposite wing, the British fought with varying success—victory shifted back and forth.